-Under the Jones Act, if you are injured while working at sea, you have three (3) years from the date of the accident to bring your lawsuit.
-If it's a government owned vessel you have only two years.
+Under the Jones Act, if you are injured while working at sea, you have three years from the date of the accident to bring your lawsuit.
+If it’s a government-owned vessel you have only two years.
 This does not mean that you should wait until a week before the statute runs out before contacting an attorney.
 You should talk to a lawyer as soon are you are able to do so.
-That way, you and your attorney can work out a plan for the best date to file the suit.

 5. How do I know if I am covered by the Jones Act?

-The Jones Act covers seamen working in the service of a vessel which is in navigation at the time of injury.
-The term navigation has been interpreted broadly by the Courts so if you have any questions please call us immediately.
-Many times you may not even realize you're a Jones Act seamen.
+The Jones Act covers seamen working in the service of a vessel that is in navigation at the time of injury.
+The term navigation has been interpreted broadly by the courts, so if you have any questions, call us immediately.
+Many times you may not even realize you’re a Jones Act seamen.

 The Jones Act covers all injuries sustained by seamen whether on or off the vessel, if the injury occurred while the seaman was working within the service of the vessel.
-Again, the phrase "service of the vessel" is a legal term and you may not realize you're covered by the Jones Act.
+Again, the phrase “service of the vessel” is a legal term, and you may not realize you’re covered by the Jones Act.
 For example, even a bartender on a vessel is protected by the Jones Act.
-Again call us first if you have any questions about if you're unsure of whether you're covered by the Jones Act umbrella.

 Keep in mind that the important factor here isn’t just what kind of vessel you were on but the nature of your work and your relationship to the vessel.

-A vessel owner owes a Jones Act seamen an absolute duty to provide a seaworthy ship.
-That means the vessel must have appropriate safety gear and equipment, safe facilities, a competent crew, and adequate hull, appliances, gear, equipment, and instructions.
+A vessel owner owes Jones Act seamen an absolute duty to provide a seaworthy ship.
+That means the vessel must have appropriate safety gear and equipment, safe facilities, a competent crew and adequate hull, appliances, gear, equipment and instructions.

-If there is a condition like oil, grease, or other substance and it's not supposed to be there and causes injury, a seamen may be able to bring an unseaworthiness claim.
+If there is a condition like oil, grease or other substance that is not supposed to be there, and it causes injury, a seaman may be able to bring an unseaworthiness claim.

-An unseaworthy condition focuses on the condition of the vessel and the "warranty of seaworthiness" applies to the entire vessel, its equipment, its crew, its appurtenances and appliances.
+An unseaworthy condition focuses on the condition of the vessel, and the “warranty of seaworthiness” applies to the entire vessel, its equipment, its crew and its appurtenances and appliances.

 9. What is an unseaworthiness claim?

 A claim based upon unseaworthiness should be brought when a person is injured due to an unsafe condition on the vessel.
-An unsafe condition may include unsafe operation of the vessel, inappropriate type of vessel for the work involved, defective or unsafe equipment, worn out equipment, improperly supplied vessel, improperly trained or inadequate crew, insufficient number of crew and unsafe condition anywhere on the vessel which leads to injury.
+An unsafe condition may include unsafe operation of the vessel, inappropriate type of vessel for the work involved, defective or unsafe equipment, worn-out equipment, improperly supplied vessel, improperly trained or inadequate crew, insufficient number of crew and unsafe condition anywhere on the vessel that leads to injury.

 More often than not the “unseaworthiness” of a vessel may not be perceived by the injured seaman.
 It is dangerous to assume any injury is solely your fault.
 It is imperative that you discuss your injury with experienced maritime attorneys on the subject of fault.

-The General Maritime Law comes from deep in our maritime past and refers to the common law that has developed over hundreds of years.
-General Maritime law provides many unique benefits to injured maritime workers and passengers and to the family of deceased workers or passengers.
-The most common of these benefits is known as "maintenance and cure" which is the obligation of the employer to provide all necessary medical care for the shipboard injury as well as a nominal amount of money per day which historically was for room and board while a seamen was recovering from an injury.
+The general maritime law comes from deep in our maritime past and refers to the common law that has developed over hundreds of years.
+General maritime law provides many unique benefits to injured maritime workers and passengers and to the family of deceased workers or passengers.
+The most common of these benefits is known as “maintenance and cure,” which is the obligation of the employer to provide all necessary medical care for the shipboard injury as well as a nominal amount of money per day that historically was for room and board while a seaman was recovering from an injury.